Bipartisan Medicaid Expansion plan introduced

 TOPEKA, Kan.
-(KSNT) — Kansas is now one step closer toward becoming the 37th state to implement Medicaid Expansion.
+(KSNT) – Kansas is now one step closer to becoming the 37th state to implement Medicaid Expansion.

 Democratic Governor Laura Kelly and Republican Senate Majority Leader Jim Denning announced an expansion proposal at a press conference on Thursday.
 The proposal already has bipartisan support.